BaseMax/BitlyGo/README.md

 The **minimum** allowed name length is 4 and the **maximum** is 25.

+The name can only contain English and numeric characters.
+Any other character is ignored.

 ## Database

 It's okay to use **PostgreSQL** or **MariaDB**.